-Organic gardening has become more and more popular in the last years since people are more concerned about their health and about what they put on their plates.
+Organic gardening and organic pest control have become more and more popular in the last years.
+People are more concerned about their health and about what they put on their plates.
 If you decide to become an organic gardener you will need pest control methods that are safe.
-The organic pest control methods listed in this article will come in handy and will not affect the quality of your produce.
+The organic pest control methods listed in this article will come in handy and will not affect the quality of your product.

 For aphids and mites, use a spray made of soap and water.
 Another good repellent is coriander and anise oil emulsifiers.
 To keep aphids away from your roses, place a garlic clove on the ground next to the rose.

 For onion flies, aphids and thrips, use garlic oil spray and you will get rid of these pests in no time.
 You can also use onion and chive solutions since it works just as fine.

 Corn earworms are nasty pests and the best way to eliminate them is to apply mineral oil to corn silk.
 You can use an eye dropper to apply the mineral oil, but only when the silks have turned brown.

 For cabbage maggots, as organic pest control methods, you can use hot pepper, salt, and sour milk sprays.